odahcam/jquery.page-it/README.md

 With this lib you can fully manipulate pagination events and fetch information from an endpoint.

-Also you can, in fact you must (if you want to use it), integrate this tool with your own pagination.
+Also you can, in fact you must (if you want to use it), integrate this tool with your own pagination component.

 ## Instalation

 Download it via `npm`:

-`npm install jquery.page-it@0.3.0`
+`npm i jquery.page-it@latest --save`

 ## Available Methods